 A national suicide prevention hotline.4

-Suicide Prevention
+Suicide Prevention Staff Training

-All employees with job duties requiring direct contact with students in grades six (6) through twelve (12) shall annually complete a minimum one (1) hour of high-quality suicide prevention training, including the recognition of signs and symptoms of possible mental illness.
-Such training shall be in-person, by live streaming, or via video recording and may be included in the four (4) days of professional development required by statute.
-The District shall provide suicide prevention materials for review by any employee subject to training hired during a year in which the in-person, live streaming, or video recording training is not required.3
+All employees with job duties requiring direct contact with students in grades four (4)through twelve (12) shall each school year complete a minimum one (1) hour of high-quality evidence-based suicide prevention training, including risk factors, warning signs, protective factors, response procedures, referral, postvention, and the recognition of signs and symptoms of possible mental illness.
+The training shall be in-person, by live streaming, or via video recording and may be included in the four (4) days of professional development required by statute.
+The District shall provide suicide prevention materials for review by any employee subject to training hired during a year in which the in-person, live streaming, or video recording training is not required.2 & 3

+Suicide Prevention Student Lessons

-By September 15 of each year, each public school shall provide suicide prevention awareness information to students in grades six (6) through twelve (12) as provided by the Cabinet for Health and Family Services or a commercially developed suicide prevention training program.2
+Each public school shall provide two (2) evidence-based suicide prevention awareness lessons each school year, the first by September 15 and the second by January 15, either in person, by live streaming, or via a video recording to students in grades six (6) through twelve (12).
+The school shall provide an opportunity for any student absent on the day the evidence-based suicide prevention awareness lesson was initially presented to receive the lesson at a later time.
+The information may be obtained from the Cabinet for Health and Family Services or a commercially developed suicide prevention training program.2

 Seizure Disorder Materials